How to plant artificial trees in the ground

 Planting an artificial plant or tree directly into a garden border can be a stylish addition.
 In this guide we’ll walk you through the steps and offer up a few tips and tricks along the way.

 If you’re looking to plant your new faux into a pot, we’ve covered that here.
-This guide also assumes the plant you’ve bought or are interested in arrives in a start pot (the plain black pot) that most of our products arrive in.
+This guide also assumes the plant you’ve bought or are interested in arrives in a starter pot (the plain black pot) that most of our products arrive in.
 If it’s on a spike you can poke that straight into the ground.

 What you’ll need: